-Other Government Agencies (OGA), Federally Funded Research and Development Centers (FFRDCs), University Affiliated Research Centers (UARCs), and other similar types of organizations that have a special relationship with the Government that gives them access to privileged or proprietary information, or access to Government equipment or real property, are not eligible to submit proposals under this BAA or participate as team members under proposals submitted by eligible entities.
+Other Government Agencies (OGA), Federally Funded Research and Development Centers (FFRDCs), University Affiliated Research Centers (UARCs), Government Military Academies (GMAs), Government-Owned, Contractor-Operated (GOCO) facilities and other similar types of organizations that have a special relationship with the Government that gives them access to privileged or proprietary information, or access to Government equipment or real property, are not eligible to submit proposals under this BAA or participate as team members under proposals submitted by eligible entities.

-If an offeror believes that his idea requires the use of a unique capability that resides in an OGA, FFRDC, or UARC, the offeror should describe the capability and how they intend to use it to accomplish the proposed objectives, the organization where it resides, a point of contact, and explain why it is not otherwise available from the private sector.
+If an offeror believes that his idea requires the use of a unique capability that resides in an OGA, FFRDC, UARC, GMA, or GOCO, the offeror should describe the capability and how they intend to use it to accomplish the proposed objectives, the organization where it resides, a point of contact, and explain why it is not otherwise available from the private sector.
 If, upon review of the proposal, IARPA determines that the identified capability is not unique, the proposal will not be favorably reviewed.
 It is incumbent upon the offeror to conduct due diligence in assuring that the capability does not exist in the private sector.
-If IARPA decides to select the proposal for negotiation of award, IARPA will negotiate a binding arrangement directly with the OGA, FFRDC, or UARC.
-Award will be contingent upon IARPA's ability to reach agreement with the OGA, FFRDC, or UARC.
-Note that this paragraph applies only to this particular IARPA BAA (IARPA-BAA-10-08)
+If IARPA decides to select the proposal for negotiation of award, IARPA will negotiate a binding arrangement directly with the OGA, FFRDC, UARC, GMA, or GOCO.
+Award will be contingent upon IARPA's ability to reach agreement with the OGA, FFRDC, UARC, GMA, or GOCO.
+Note that this paragraph applies only to this particular IARPA BAA (IARPA-BAA-13-01).